Senior Living Terminology and Acronyms

 Culture Change – Culture Change is the transformation of the medical model of nursing home care to a more social-based, home-like care model, focusing on resident choice and relationships – not only between residents and staff, but also between all levels of staff and families/friends of residents.
 Residents, families, and staff work in a cooperative and respectful way.
 The resident’s daily life does not adhere to a rigid schedule, but is based on the resident’s life-long habits.

 Dementia – The loss of intellectual functions (thinking, remembering, reasoning) of sufficient severity to interfere with a person’s daily functioning.
-Not a disease itself, dementia is rather a group of symptoms that may accompany certain diseases or conditions.
+Rather than a single disease or condition, dementia is actually a variety of symptoms that may accompany certain diseases or conditions, including memory loss and impaired cognition.
 Symptoms may also include changes in personality, mood and behavior.
 Dementia is irreversible when caused by disease or injury, but may be reversible when caused by drugs, alcohol, depression, or imbalances of hormones or vitamins.
 Examples include Alzheimer’s and Louis Body Dementia.

 Durable Power of Attorney – A legal document in which a competent person gives another person (called an attorney-in-fact) the power to make health care decisions for him or her if unable to make those decisions.
 A DPA can include guidelines for the attorney-in-fact to follow in making decisions on behalf of the incompetent person.